My child doesn’t sleep through the night!

 As I watch my friend with small children go through the struggles of little ones, I find myself reflecting back to a time that wasn’t always pleasant.
-I know this may sound harsh, but it is the truth.
+I know this may sound harsh, but it is the truth – My child doesn’t sleep through the night!

 When I had my son, I was a young mother.
 At the time, I thought his sleeping habits were awful.
 I was tired, stressed and sometimes wondered how I made it through.
 Isn’t it funny how when subsequent children arrive, the previous ones now seemed so simple?